 OKRs—objectives and key results—are used by many organizations to help align individual, team, and business goals.

-Some of your most important OKRs belong to your human resources (HR) department around key responsibilities such as recruiting and development.
+Some of your most important OKRs belong to your human resources (HR) department around key responsibilities such as recruiting, development, and retention.

-When you establish an OKR framework in your HR department, it helps ensure that all members of the department have clear objectives and can measure their progress toward them.
+When you establish OKR solutions in your HR department, it helps ensure that all members of the department have clear objectives and can measure their progress toward them.

 What Are Objectives And Key Results (OKRs)?